Rob Lantz: Political career

-Rob Lantz is a Canadian politician.
-He was the leader of the Progressive Conservative Party of Prince Edward Island for seven months in 2015, having been elected during the party's leadership election on February 28, 2015.
-From 2006 to 2014, Lantz was a member of the Charlottetown City Council.
-Lantz led the party in the 2015 provincial election, but fell 24 votes short in his attempt to win his own seat representing the riding of Charlottetown-Brighton in the provincial legislature.
+Lantz led the PC party in the 2015 provincial election, but fell 24 votes short in his attempt to win his own seat representing the riding of Charlottetown-Brighton in the provincial legislature.
 The margin was reduced to 22 votes after a recount.
 Lantz resigned as PC leader on September 23, 2015.
+Lantz won that seat in the 2023 general election.